What is the gold silver ratio? Why is the gold silver ratio at new highs? In this post you’ll learn:

 How is the Gold/Silver Ratio Used?

 Viewing the gold to silver ratio over time in a chart can be helpful.
 The chart below shows the 20 year average for the ratio is about 60.
-Currently it is well above that at a 10 year record of almost 85.
+Currently it is well above that.
+Sitting near a 28 year record of around 90.

 So What is the Ratio Telling Us Now?

 The gold silver ratio is telling us to buy silver over gold currently.
-With the ratio reaching over 80, silver is very undervalued compared to gold on a historical basis.
+With the ratio getting well over 80, silver is very undervalued compared to gold on a historical basis.

 People are rushing toward gold and ignoring silver.
 This is a rare event and likely won’t last.